introlab/rendezvous/README.md

 - src : application source code and tools related to the source code
 - tests : unit testing
 - config : for different config files

+## Jetson TX2 setup:

+Follow the instructions in the JetsonREADME.MD file.